NAlexH2/516soundmusic/notebook.md

 Table of contents are generated using a VSCode extension called "Markdown All In One."
 Very useful tool.

+# 11/2/2024 - HW2 Continued
+- Referencing the work I did with Bart on 10/31/24, I'm going to continue to work on and play with the current portfolio objective (hw2-adaptive)
+- Adapted and utilized ideas from zulip to produce audible files that can be played back and analyzed.
+See hw2 readme for more details
+- Performed more analysis on the data and files.

 # 10/29/2024 - HW2 Start
 - Setup Jupyter notebook